 These top-rated products are some of the best tap and die sets on the market.
 Based on your shopping considerations, choose the set that is compatible with your project.

-The carbon steel construction has titanium cutting edges to keep the taps and dies sharp for up to 20 times longer than alloy steel, and the heavy-duty plastic case can protect the tools from rust and corrosion.
-You can get this set in either metric or SAE, but it does not come with both measurements in one case.
-However, you do get two tap wrenches, a die wrench, a screwdriver, and a thread pitch gauge with either SAE or metric measurements, depending on the set you choose.
+The Neiko set’s carbon steel construction boasts titanium cutting edges to keep the taps and dies sharp for up to 20 times longer than alloy steel.
+The heavy-duty plastic case also helps protect the tools from rust and corrosion.

 FAQs About Your New Tap and Die Set